- Skip Navigation

 It is highly uncommon to experience a decline in vision following treatment, and with the majority of patients who do, it is a temporary condition.
 You should call your retina specialist immediately if any abnormal symptoms develop.

-Ask your retina specialist about referring you to a low vision specialist and about low vision services and devices that may help you make the most of your remaining vision.
-Closed circuit television with electronic magnification and image intensification is a commonly-used aide as are lens magnifiers combined with a brighter light.
+Ask your retina specialist about referring you to a low vision specialist, and how low vision services and devices can help you make the most of your remaining vision.
+Closed circuit television with electronic magnification and image intensification is a commonly-used aide, as are lens magnifiers combined with a brighter light.
 Patients are often given the opportunity to test low vision products at home before purchasing them.

 The National Eye Institute suggests that you keep your health on TRACK:

 Regular dilated eye exams, as recommended by your retina specialist, help in reducing the risk of developing severe complications from diabetic retinopathy.
 It is extremely important for diabetic patients to maintain the eye examination schedule put in place by their retina specialist.
 Y our examination schedule is determined by the severity of your disease.
 With early detec tion and regular follow-up, your retina specialist can employ a treatment regimen to prevent vision loss and preserve the activities you most enjoy.

 Many major research centers, including The Retina Group of Washington, are conducting and supporting research designed to seek better ways to detect, treat and prevent vision loss in pe ople with diabetes.
 Researchers are continuing to study drugs that stop the growth of abnormal blood vessels.
 Someday, these drugs may help people control their diabetic retinopathy and reduce the need for laser surgery.

 Ask your doctor if you qualify for one of these studies, or any other questions that you may have.